- Chart

 - Year: 2023

-- Strategic Rationale: Expansion into a new geographic region and crop type (watermelons).
+- Strategic Rationale: Expansion into the growing organic produce sector and diversification of crop types.

 Growth Trajectory and Initiatives